Zaki-1052/Yeast_MSA/docs/index.md

 - To explore results, check the Key Findings and Biological Interpretations
 - For help interpreting visualizations, refer to the Visualization Guide
 - For technical details, consult the Technical Reference
+- For biological context, read the Biochemistry section
+- For future research ideas, explore the Future Directions
+- For immediate next steps, review the Analysis Plan

 ## Additional Resources